GoogleCloudPlatform/dataflux-pytorch/demo/lightning/checkpoint/multinode/README.md

 The code in this folder provides a training demo for multi node checkpointing with PyTorch Lightning.
 This demo is under development.

 ## Limitations
 * Custom Strategy needs to be implemented and passed to the trainer.
 The strategy needs to extend [Strategy class](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.Strategy.html) or one of the class which extend Strategy class.
+When using Strategy which extends [FSDPStrategy](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.strategies.FSDPStrategy.html), GPU is required.
 * `requirements.txt` includes gcsfs because even though it is not used for checkpointing, PyTorch Lightning's default logger also writes to the root directory where checkpoints are saved.

 ## Running locally